rafliyusuf999/aplikasi-tryout-siswa-dan-pembelajaran/replit.md

 ## Overview

-INSPIRANET OFFICIAL TO is an online exam platform designed for high school students (grades 10-12 and alumni) preparing for UTBK (Indonesia's university entrance exam).
-The platform provides secure, fair online testing across multiple branches with comprehensive anti-cheating measures and branch-based leaderboards.

-**Core Purpose:** Deliver a trustworthy online testing platform with strict anti-cheating protections, fair competition through branch-separated leaderboards, and comprehensive exam management for administrators and teachers.
+INSPIRANET OFFICIAL TO is an online exam platform for high school students (grades 10-12 and alumni) preparing for Indonesia's UTBK university entrance exam.
+It provides secure, fair online testing with comprehensive anti-cheating measures and branch-based leaderboards, aiming to deliver a trustworthy platform with fair competition and efficient exam management.

-**Target Users:**
-- Students (grades 10, 11, 12, and alumni)
-- Teachers (exam creators)
-- Administrators (system managers)

 ## User Preferences